opensearch-project/OpenSearch/CONTRIBUTING.md

 ### Documentation Changes

-If you would like to contribute to the documentation, please see [OpenSearch Docs repo](https://github.com/opensearch-project/documentation-website/blob/main/README.md).
+If you would like to contribute to the documentation, please do so in the [documentation-website](https://github.com/opensearch-project/documentation-website) repo.
+To contribute javadocs, please first check [OpenSearch#221](https://github.com/opensearch-project/OpenSearch/issues/221).

 ### Contributing Code